mitre-ace-direct/ace-direct/README.md

 > :warning: **This installer assumes that you already installed:**: Asterisk, STUN, TURN, Kurento, and Kamailio.

+For convenience, the automatic installer installs all the core components, as well as _NGINX_ and _OpenAM_ on `acenode`.
+The recommended instance size for `acenode` is `t3a.medium`.
+Since NGINX is also deployed on this server, `acenode` requires a public FQDN.

-_Experimental._ See the [install.sh](install.sh) file for an automated installation script.
-This will install the following on `acenode`:
+The automatic installer script is [install.sh](install.sh).
+This script will perform the following on `acenode`:

-* Install prerequisites on `acenode`
+* Install prerequisites
-* Install Redis, MongoDB, MySQL, OpenAM, and Node app servers
+* Install Redis, MongoDB, MySQL, OpenAM, NGINX, and Node app servers
 * Populate databases
+* Deploy ACE Direct
 * Perform status checks

-To use it:
+To use the script:

 ```bash
 $  # clone this repo to the ACE Direct user account (e.g., /home/ec2-user) on the acenode server